Wednesday, August 3, 2022

-This law requires federally funded education institutions (e.g., school districts and colleges or universities) or programs (e.g., 4-H) to widely disseminate information on Title IX protections against discrimination on the basis of sex and the name address, and telephone number, or other contact information of the designated Title IX Coordinator.
+This law requires federally funded education institutions (e.g., school districts and colleges or universities) or programs (e.g., 4-H) to widely disseminate information on Title IX protections on the basis of sex, as well as the name, address, and telephone number (or other contact information) of the designated Title IX Coordinator.

 Title IX best practices from NIFA Land Grant Universities.
 Check back periodically for additional best practices.

-Laredo College- Laredo College is a Hispanic Serving Institution which has taken Title IX to a whole new level.
-As Title IX and concerns with sexual harassment become more of an issue in academia and in agriculture, Laredo College has instituted an electronic platform known as STOP!t, which aims to mitigate, deter, and control harmful and inappropriate behavior as well as help create a positive and safe learning environment for the campus community.
-STOP!t is an integral part of the college’s effort to deter and mitigate risks associated with sexual harassment and assault, Title IX, the Clery Act, hazing, violence, and other threats to student safety.
+Laredo College - Laredo College (Laredo) is a Hispanic Serving Institution which has taken Title IX to a whole new level.
+Laredo has adopted an online platform known as STOP!t for anonymously reporting sexual misconduct, and other harmful and/or inappropriate behavior.
+This helps to increase timely reporting of, and an appropriate response to, such incidents.
+STOP!t is an integral part of the college’s effort to encourage the reporting of incidents of sexual misconduct, and other inappropriate behavior.
+This assists Laredo in its goal of timely addressing incidents of sexual harassment and assault, hazing, and other threats, in accordance with Title IX and Clery Act requirements.
 STOP!t can be accessed directly on the college website or through other platforms to include Android or Apple phones.
 Students can download STOP!t for free from iTunes or Google Play.

 The application allows students to anonymously report incidents to the Title IX Coordinator.
-Reporting may include text and photos or video with an option to send direct messages to Laredo College staff.
-With this technology in place, Laredo College does more than prohibit sexual harassment – it sends the message to students that it is not tolerated.
-Students know someone is always watching, and exactly where to go with issues related to sexual harassment.
-With Laredo’s proactive approach to prohibiting sexual harassment and encouraging students to say something if they see something, NIFA is confident they can set the example for universities across the nation.
+The STOP!t application allows users to send text, photos, and/or video.
+Also, the application allows users to communicate with Laredo staff via direct message.
+With this technology in place, Laredo does more than prohibit sexual harassment – it sends the message to students that sexual harassment will not be tolerated.
+With Laredo’s proactive approach to addressing sexual misconduct and encouraging students to say something if they see something, NIFA is confident Laredo can set the example for universities across the nation.

 Moreover, the Affirmative Action Office and Office of Sexual Misconduct Prevention & Response, acting collaboratively with the University's Title IX Coordinator, provides various types of programs and services related to Title IX.
 These include educating students about their rights and Penn State policies and procedures in addressing incidents of sexual misconduct; facilitating accommodations for pregnant and/or parenting students; and offering resources, information, and options to individuals affected by sexual and gender-based misconduct These offices also offers training for faculty and staff, including critical student workers such as those in Residence Life, regarding these topics, as well as related topics such as the role of employees as mandatory reporters and preventing sexual harassment in the workplace.